 While living together, Hall met Batten’s cousin, the sculptor Una Vicenzo (Lady Troubridge), also a married woman at the time.
 The two became lovers in 1915.
 Batten died a year later, in 1916, and Radclyffe had her corpse embalmed with a silver crucifix blessed by the pope.
-She also began attending seances with a medium, seeking to contact Batten’s spirit, and became a lifelong adherent of spiritualism (combined with her Catholicism).
+They also began attending seances with a medium, seeking to contact Batten’s spirit, and became a lifelong adherent of spiritualism (combined with Catholicism).

 In 1924, Radclyffe published The Forge, a fictionalized portrait of the American lesbian artist Romaine Brooks, and The Unlit Lamp, a novel centred on a girl who dreams of going to college and setting up a ‘Boston marriage’ with her tutor Elizabeth.
-A Saturday Life (1925), her third book, follows a girl who starts to feel a desire for an older spinster.
+A Saturday Life (1925), their third book, follows a girl who starts to feel a desire for an older spinster.
 The short story “Miss Ogilvy Finds Herself,” written in 1926 but only published in 1934, also centres on woman who has no interest in a conventional marriage.